Treatment-Resistant Depression

 Common symptoms of TRD include:

-• Persistent sadness or feelings of emptiness
+• Persistent sadness or emptiness.

-• Loss of interest or pleasure in activities you once enjoyed
+• Loss of interest in activities.

 Ultimately, you will need the guidance of a specialist to make an accurate diagnosis but if you have been living with depression and not seeing the results you want from treatment, it’s important to consult with your doctor to see if you have Treatment-Resistant Depression.